Raj1516/Movie_App/Readme.md

 1) When you download the Zip file from my GitHub link "https://github.com/sun241moon/Movie_App" and when you extract the Zip, you will get The Main Project Folder called "Movie_App-main"

-2) This "Movie_App-main" folder shall contain 2 subfolders namely "frontend" and "backend" along with this "Readme.md" file
+2) This "Movie_App-main" folder shall contain 2 subfolders namely "frontend" and "backend" along with this "Readme.md" file and 2 other files called "Example Error 1" and "Example Error 2"

 3) The 'Starter Code Files' that were initially provided to us by Upgrad by the name "Movie Booking Application Frontend Code.Zip", i have put them in the folder 'frontend'